Add to favorites

 Log in to your personal space

 «Murder mystery party ».
-Treasure hunt, for more information, visit the website.
+Treasure hunt and escape game « Operation Overlord May 1944 ».
+For more information, visit the website.

 «Rendez-vous in the gardens», national annual event.
 A guided tour of the chateau's park and gardens that are newly developed and embellished each year.
 An exhibition and plant sale are also organised at this event.
 Guided tours are available during the rest of the year but only if booked.

 «Candlelit visit».
-Guided tour of the castle, park and outbuildings in the light of more than two thousand candles and torches.
-Light snacks are provided at the end.
+Guided tour of the castle, park and outbuildings in the light of more than two thousand candles and a fireworks show.
 Guided tours are available during the rest of the year but only if booked.

 Awarded the "2016 Prix du jeune repreneur d'un monument historique" (prize for young buyer of a historic monument) and supported by Patrice Besse and Dominique de la Fourchardière under the aegis of the Foundation for Historic Monuments, the owner of the Chateau du Taillis has dedicated 18 years of his life to saving this castle from the state of neglect that it had fallen into.
 He patiently restored the four centuries of architecture that characterise the property and his achievements certainly deserve some recognition.
 A visit with him to the castle, which is now classified as a historic monument, and the gardens planted with rare trees is not to be missed.
 Nor are the numerous events that are organised here throughout the year.
 With its stunning appearance and exquisite rooms, its chapel that has been transformed into a small theatre, the orangerie, the manor and the Museum of August 44 that is devoted to the end of the Battle of Normandy, Le Taillis is not lacking in resources for exclusive events.